Why Proof-based Billing Models Win

 The audit report also supports custom, data-driven alerts that automatically flag revenue swings, missing invoices, tax mismatches, or unusual usage patterns.

-This combination of transparency and automated detection provides a level of billing assurance that is uncommon in telecom billing platforms.
+This combination of transparency, reconciliation visibility, and automated anomaly detection provides a level of operational assurance that is uncommon in telecom billing platforms.

 Invoice Audits Reduce Disputes